Lydia-King/GNOSIS/README.md

 ### **GNOSIS Current Version**

-The current version of GNOSIS can be installed and initialised using
+The current version of GNOSIS can be installed and initialised using:

 **1. runGitHub**